JujuAdams/Bento/docs/2.3/Topic-User-Events.md

 - If an element has a clipping region defined (via `BentoClipSetEnabled()`) then User Event 0 will be executed

 - If an element is clickable as a button then User Event 0 will be executed

+&nbsp;

+## User Event 1 "Draw"

+User Event 1 is analogous to GameMaker's native Draw event.
+This user event is called downstream of `BentoSystemDraw()` and should be used for most element drawing.
+This user event, however, is not always called and Bento will only call User Event 1 if necessary.
+User Event 1 for an element is called after the parent calls its own User Event 1 (such that children draw on top of parents) and after the parent element's clipping region has been set, if enabled.

+?> You should avoid drawing a "highlight" effect in this user event.
+Instead, please use User Event 3 "Draw Hover" (see below).

+The situations in which Bento will execute User Event 1 are as follows:

+- No disabled element will execute User Event 1, regardless of the other factors below

+- Elements that are invisible (as per `BentoSetVisible()`) won't execute User Event 1

+- If an element is on a backgrounded layer that is set to be hidden when backgrounded then User Event 1 will not be executed

+- If an element is inside a clipping region but is outside the visible portion of the clipping region then User Event 1 will not be executed

+&nbsp;

+## User Event 2 "Draw After"

+User Event 2 is sort of analogous to GameMaker's native Draw End event.
+This user event is executed after children have executed their own Draw event (User Event 1).
+"Draw After" is disabled by default and must be enabled by calling `BentoSetDrawAfter()` per element.
+The intention for this user event is to allow you to draw graphics over the top of children, such as frames or minor decorations.

+This user event is called downstream of `BentoSystemDraw()`.
+User Event 2 will further not be executed if an element is either disabled or invisible (see `BentoSetDisable()` and/or `BentoSetVisible()`).

+&nbsp;

+## User Event 3 "Draw Hover"

+User Event 3 is used to draw a highlight graphic on top of the currently hovered element.
+This user event is called downstream of `BentoSystemDraw()`.
+Bento will only call User Event 3 if necessary and only for the element that is currently hovered.
+This event is called after most other draw-enabled user events and allows you to draw a highlight effect without ordering problems.

+&nbsp;

+## User Event 4 "Draw Dragged"

+User Event 4 is used to draw an element that is currently being dragged at the position where the element is being dragged to.
+This user event is called downstream of `BentoSystemDraw()`.
+Bento will only call User Event 4 if necessary and only for the element that is being dragged.
+This event is called last after all other draw-enabled user events and allows you to draw a highlight effect without ordering problems and without being clipped by clipping regions.

+?> You should use the standard `bentoLeft`, `bentoY` etc. variables when drawing the dragged element.
+Bento will automatically update its public read-only position variables so that they are correct during this event and will then reset those variables at the end of the event.

+&nbsp;

+## User Event 5 "Reposition"

+User Event 5 executed when Bento's layout system detects that an element needs to change position.
+This user event can be called at any time but Bento will only call User Event 5 if necessary.

+?> This user event will be called every step when an element is being dragged.